npr/pmp-php-sdk/README.md

 ## Developing

+To get started on development, check out the this repo, and run a `make install`.
+(This requires Composer be present on your system).

 This module is tested using the [TAP protocol](http://testanything.org) and requires the *prove* command, part of the standard Perl distribution on most Linux and UNIX systems.
 You'll also need to provide some valid PMP credentials.

 The test suite can be invoked as follows...